 FBW: Our ancestors came over with the pilgrims, I reckon, and a style that got its start in England was perfected here in America.
 Craftsmen took out a central splat that was popular in the originals and built all kinds ‘a styles.
 Soon Windsors were bein’ used inside and outside.
 Just about everywhere grass can grow!

 The Regent Windsor Chair by Keystone features a splat in the center back.

 BR: Could you each describe a bit about your features and functions?
 Bow Back, why don’t we start with you?

 BBW: Certainly, I’d be honored.
 A bow back Windsor chair incorporates the technique of steam bending, which involves heating the wood to make it bendable.
 I have a curved chair bow and a steam bent back with seven tapered spindles.
 I come in either plain or turned leg.
 I’ve got on my smooth, plain legs for this interview.
 I didn’t want to overdress.

 Bow Back Windsor at our Sarasota, FL store

 FBW: We fanbacks are all about being friendly.
 Our spindles fan out like peacock feathers, I reckon.

 CBW: A comb-back Windsor, like me, is light as a wisp and easy to carry.
 I wear elaborately turned legs.
-Some models, like the Colonial Birdcage Windsor, have legs crafted to look like bamboo stalks, but I prefer mine.
+Some models have legs crafted to look like bamboo stalks, but I prefer mine.
 A good Windsor is light, strong, graceful, and durable with a simplicity that blends in well.
 I also have something these two don’t.